dlbewley/dlbewley.github.io/_posts/2019-02-08-Migration-of-Etcd-to-Masters-for-OpenShift-3.9-Upgrade-to-3.10.md

 At this point etcd should be running only on the 3 Master nodes and not on the old Etcd nodes.
 All the masters should know this, and you are one step closer to being able to upgrade to OpenShift 3.10.

+# Problems

+**Solved**

+- As I mentioned I had accidentally started etcd with a default config and the scaleup playbook did not expect this condition.

+**Lingering**

+- I scaled up 2 masters as etcd nodes they got etcd 3.3.11 installed and when I went to scale up the 3rd master soon after suddenly the newest etcd RPM was 3.2.22.
+Guess what.
+Those are not compatible.
+In fact OpenShift is not certified to work with etcd 3.3.
+Etcd 3.3 should be excluded in `yum.conf` but it is not [BZ 1672518](https://bugzilla.redhat.com/show_bug.cgi?id=1672518)!
+Oh, and it gets worse!
+This KB points out a 3.2 etcd container image got a 3.3 etcd binary into it somehow! "[ETCD hosts were upgraded to version 3.3.11.]( https://access.redhat.com/solutions/3885101)".
+Wow.
+WTF?

 # See Also